Updated: Apr 3

 Progressing to Maximal Strength.

-Firstly before progressing onto maximal strength training it is important to outweigh the benefits and risks and if this method is right for you, firstly basic strength training opposed to maximal Strength training will yield sufficient results with much less risk for most people.
 Maximal strength training is beneficial for those involved in sporting activities where maximal loads are handled like weightlifting or sports where high degrees of strength are expressed like Rugby.
-If you have outweighed the risks and benefits and have chosen to progress onto Maximal strength training it is performed as follows:
+I Would recommend firstly starting Basic Strength Training if your a beginner before advancing onto Maximal Strength Training ( This well enable you to master your form with safer loads - before dealing with greater intensities ).
+If you have chosen to progress onto Maximal strength training it is performed as follows:

-93% load of your 1 rep max for 1-3 reps, with 2-5 minutes rest time for 2-6 sets.
-The exercise selection should be the same sort for basic strength training.
-(Note: if you come to a plateau , your body has likely become to accustomed to the exercises you are doing or the rep ranges, try switching up your reps or the movements while still focussing on the same muscle groups, using compound lifts, if your body is feeling fatigued then you may be in need of a Deload, a Deload means reducing the volume and intensity of your program, for the purpose of recovery, improved performance and injury prevention, amongst individuals participating in strength training it is usually done for 1 week)
+93%+ load of your 1 rep max for 1-3 reps, with 2-5 minutes rest time for 2-6 sets.
+The exercise selection should be the similar to the selection of basic strength training.
+(Note: if you do come to a plateau , your body has likely become to accustomed to exercise stimulus, try switching up your reps, sets, exercise selection or tempo to alter the stimulus while still focusing on the same muscle groups, using compound lifts, if your body is feeling fatigued then you may be in need of a Deload, a Deload means reducing the volume and intensity of your program, for the purpose of recovery, improved performance and injury prevention, amongst individuals participating in strength training it is usually done for 1 week.

-Progressing onto Power, the main difference between strength and power training is the speed of movement used to perform the exercise, power training predominantly uses Jerking movements to get the weight up and requires the person to lift the load as quickly as possible.
+Progressing onto Power, the main difference between strength and power training is the speed of movement used to perform the exercise, power training predominantly uses Jerking movements to get the weight up and requires the person to lift the load as quickly as possible, focusing on strong and powerful Concentric s.

 Muscle Adaptation following Strength Training: